krakrukra/PocketAdmin/README.md

 Quotation marks used here are not parts of commands and are just used to indicate start and
 end of a command.
 Full list of available keywords is available in /extra/listOfKeywords.txt

+Some example payloads can be found in /extra/examplePayloads/ but keep in mind that payloads
-Keep in mind that payloads need to be modified to fit your target machine configuration,
+need to be modified to fit your target machine (as well as your exact requirements),
-since keyboard shortcuts can depend on OS used, language, hardware capabilities, etc.
+since they heavily depend on OS used, GUI settings, language, hardware capabilities, etc.

+Of course, there are plenty other scripts/executables/original ducky payloads available
+on the internet for you to use, if you are too lazy to make your own payloads.
+Remember,
+it can do anything that your keyboard can (even more than that, actiually)

 ## directories info